Richmond Lady - Richmond Yachts Motor Yacht

 Motor Yacht

-Richmond Lady is a custom motor yacht due to launch in 2013 by Richmond Yachts, in Canada.
+Richmond Lady is a custom motor yacht launched in 2008 by Richmond Yachts.

 Design